ealtili/Blog/.stackedit-trash/IdentityFederation.md.md

 # AWS Accounts

-I want to introduce AWS accounts.
+Let's have a look at AWS accounts.

-Really understanding
-what an AWS account is
+What is an AWS account ?

-and what benefits it provides
+What benefits it provides ?

 is one of the most important things